Yafei-W/Games/Ultimate Gong Zhu 终极拱猪.md

 - Provides deal reviews that can be used for players to sharpen their game skills;
 - Can customize certain game options to suit different players.

 The latest binaries can be downloaded from: http://u.pc.cd/ae5otalK or https://pan.baidu.com/s/1r914-Y_5unBJEfgBziTY4g with code "mbjp".
+The binaries are packaged with Oracle JRE 11.
+Download the zip file of your platform, unzip and run the UltimateGongZhu script under the bin folder .
+Once the program starts, click on top edge of the window to access a pop-up menu.
+Select Help, then Getting Started for instructions.

 Submit issues and suggestions to https://github.com/Yafei-W/Games.